Structures resistant to Manipulation by all Wavefronts in two dimensions: Abstract

 \section{Abstract}

-Using light to manipulate small particles is a tool with many practical applications throughout biophysics and nanotechnology.
-These tools have seen a significant increase in performance by utilizing shaped wavefronts, most commonly created with spatial light modulators.
-Wavefront shaping has also enabled the manipulation of seemingly arbitrary objects, which was impossible with conventional beams.
-In contrast, we show here the existence of a wide variety of objects that cannot be manipulated as desired, even with the optimal wavefront shaping protocol.
-The counterintuitive shapes of these objects are found using inverse design.
-Specifically, we show that the maximal pulling force is reduced by up to three orders of magnitude, and the maximal trapping stiffness is reduced by up to nearly two orders of magnitude.
-Our findings could prove useful in the development of micromachines that require a predictable mechanical reaction to an arbitrary wave.
+Using light to manipulate small particles is a powerful tool with numerous practical applications across biophysics and nanotechnology.
+This experimental technique has achieved significant performance gains by employing shaped wavefronts, most commonly generated with spatial light modulators.
+Wavefront shaping has also enabled the manipulation of seemingly arbitrary objects beyond the reach of conventional beams.
+Contrary to this established assumption, we show here the existence of a wide variety of objects resistant to manipulation, even with the optimal wavefront shaping protocol.
+The counterintuitive shapes of these objects are found using inverse design in two dimensions, providing a foundation for their natural extension to three dimensions.
+Specifically, we show that the maximal pulling force is reduced by up to four orders of magnitude, and the maximal trapping stiffness is reduced by up to nearly two orders of magnitude.
+Our findings could prove useful for the development of micromachines that require a predictable mechanical response to arbitrary waves.